 Want to sneak a happy hue into your teeny abode?
 Go all in on lavender—one of spring’s trendiest colors.
-Bold enough to imply a statement, yet quiet enough to not overwhelm a room, the pale purple is an idyllic choice for those who can’t live without color.
+Bold enough to imply a statement yet quiet enough to not overwhelm a room, the pale purple is an idyllic choice for those who can’t live without color.

 “One paint color that straightaway makes a room bigger is Lavender Secret by Benjamin Moore,” dishes Domino’s 2017 Best New Design Blog award winner, Anita Yokota.
 “A light, pale purple color visually brightens the room and provides a subtle contrasting depth for the walls and backdrop.
-In this case, the gray undertones makes it much more sophisticated—versus a pastel look—and it’s easy to add accent colors such as brass metal, pops of teal, yellow, or black.”
+In this case, the gray undertones make it much more sophisticated—versus a pastel look—and it’s easy to add accent colors such as brass metal, pops of teal, yellow, or black.”

-“I think any color can make a room feel bigger, honestly,” says Shavonda Gardner, self-professed boheme and blogger behind SG Style.
+No matter which room-changing color you go with in the end, it’s all about what you do afterward that really counts.
+“I think any color can make a room feel bigger, honestly,” says Shavonda Gardner, the blogger behind SG Style.
 “It’s all about how you use it and what you do with space planning.”